egressif.

 Hard bounces, complaints, and do-not-contact entries are enforced at the delivery gate, below the agent’s decision layer.
 A confused agent cannot mail a suppressed address.
 The platform refuses on its behalf.

-Delivery events as agent feedback
+Delivery outcomes as agent feedback

 Reputation isolation per workload